SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 Header contains:

+* protocol version, *1 octet*
 * message's sequential number, *4 octets*, unsigned integer
 * agent's port, *2 octets*, unsigned integer
 * message type, *1 octet*

+This document describes protocol version 1, so the first octet of the message should contain 1.

 Sequential numbers are set by the agent and required by him to make sense out of responses.
 Simulator should just copy that field from the